Rolling Load Testing of Flooring Performance

 - Exposes installation or material manufacturing faults

-- Can be applied to problematic flooring surfaces to ascertain if the necessitated performance is being realised.
+- Can be applied to problematic flooring surfaces to ascertain if the necessitated performance is being realized.

 Rolling load floor testing benefits include:

-- Reliable results from the only standardised method of measuring flooring surface/system performance
+- Reliable results from the only standardized method of measuring flooring surface/system performance

 - Differentiation of performance over un-tested competitors’ products